elvisvoer/erranto-site/blog/20-years-of-coding-part-2/index.md

-I remember that I've received a great amount of feedback but one particular interaction was priceless: the `main` function was highlighted with a message reading "there is no 'main'".
-My brain went straight into confusion mode so I asked back "what do you mean there is no 'main'?".
+I remember that I've received a great amount of feedback but one particular interaction was priceless: the `main` function was highlighted with a message reading _"there is no 'main'"_.
+My brain went straight into confusion mode so I asked back _"what do you mean there is no 'main'?"_.
 The explanation was so simple that I had facepalmed myself after reading it.
-It went something like this:
+It went something like
-"your code won't have the 'main' function because that sits somewhere else.
+this: _"your code won't have the 'main' function because that sits somewhere else.
 You are already used to splitting your code in individual modules that are compiled separately and linked afterwards.
-That is exactly what will happen here, your code will be compiled as a shared object or static library and will be called when needed".
+That is exactly what will happen here, your code will be compiled as a shared object or static library and will be called when needed"_.

 That explanation made a lot of sense, I was no longer in control of the entire system as I used to be in university projects, but rather only a small portion of it.
-However, it did raise another question "how does everything integrate?"
+However, it did raise another question _"how does everything integrate?"_.

 ## Understand the bigger picture